Jade City (novel): Jade City

 Shae reports to Lan that someone in the KJA is skimming jade; either Doru doesn't know about it and is incompetent, or he is allowing it to happen.
 Lan sends Doru overseas to get him out of the way and tells his allies on the Royal Council that he is going to suspend jade production.

 Meanwhile, the Mountain tells Bero to shoot up the gentleman's club that Lan frequents.
 Lan accidentally takes an overdose of shine while visiting the club, and when Bero attacks him he falls into the sea and drowns.
 When Shae hears about Lan's death, she decides to formally rejoin the clan and put on her jade.
 She persuades Hilo, the new Pillar, to strike back against the Mountain.
 Hilo appoints her as his Weather Man; Doru is arrested and placed under house arrest.

 Shae and Hilo accuse Ayt Mada of skimming jade from the KJA and supplying it to foreign nations.
 Ayt arranges to meet Shae on safe ground and tries to talk her into betraying No Peak, but Shae refuses.
 Wen asks Shae to make her a spy for the clan without Hilo's knowledge.
 Shae sends her to a foreign military base with a shipment of jade worth millions, re-establishing the supply that has been disrupted by the KJA's suspension of jade production.

 Doru defects to the Mountain.
 Hilo marries Wen, then has Anden drive him into Mountain territory, where he expects to be killed in combat.
-Together, Hilo and Anden manage to kill Gont Ascht, the Horn of the Mountain.
+Together, Hilo and Anden manage to kill Gont Asch, the Horn of the Mountain.
 The fight leaves Anden in a coma.
 When he regains consciousness, he learns that the loss of its Horn has dealt the Mountain a serious blow and given No Peak a temporary advantage in the war.
-Anden returns to the Academy for his graduation ceremony, but when he is presented with his jade he declares he does not want to be a Green Bone.
+Anden returns to the academy for his graduation ceremony, but when he is presented with his jade he declares he does not want to be a Green Bone.
 He tells Hilo he does not want a life of violence, and the Pillar rebukes him publicly.